-If you feel you lose too much or your point by moving your foot slightly out, then just be sure your foot is still straight out from your calf.
+If you feel you lose too much of your point by moving your foot slightly out, then just be sure your foot is still straight out from your calf.
 Exercises with a large therapy band where you concentrate on keeping your heel forward as you point your foot are great ways increase the strength in your foot and ankle.

 Less Sickle, Better Line with More Function

 One of the main reasons a dancer would not want to sickle their foot is because it is breaking her or his line.
-Look at how a correcctly pointed foot continues the rounded shape more beautifully and looks more strong than a sickled foot.
+Look at how a correctly pointed foot continues the rounded shape more beautifully and looks more strong than a sickled foot.
 Another major reason is that a properly pointed foot allows the dancer to have more functional technique.
 Think about which might be stronger to balance on… It’s definitely not a sickled foot.

-After years of training correctly, the muscles in your foot will also adapt and become stronger, making many more advanced steps quite a bit easier because you can transfer your strength from your legs and feet into the floor with more strength and stability.
+After years of training correctly, the muscles in your foot will also adapt and become stronger, making many more advanced steps quite a bit easier because you can transfer your strength from your legs and feet into the floor with more power and stability.